Cathode ray tube: Magnetic shielding and degaussing

 If the shadow mask or aperture grille becomes magnetized, its magnetic field alters the paths of the electron beams.
 This causes errors of "color purity" as the electrons no longer follow only their intended paths, and some will hit some phosphors of colors other than the one intended.
 For example, some electrons from the red beam may hit blue or green phosphors, imposing a magenta or yellow tint to parts of the image that are supposed to be pure red.
 (This effect is localized to a specific area of the screen if the magnetization is localized.)
 Therefore, it is important that the shadow mask or aperture grille not be magnetized.
 The earth's magnetic field may have an effect on the color purity of the CRT.
 Because of this, some CRTs have external magnetic shields over their funnels.
 The magnetic shield may be made of soft iron or mild steel and contain a degaussing coil.
 The magnetic shield and shadow mask may be permanently magnetized by the earth's magnetic field, adversely affecting color purity when the CRT is moved.
 This problem is solved with a built-in degaussing coil, found in many TVs and computer monitors.
 Degaussing may be automatic, occurring whenever the CRT is turned on.
 The magnetic shield may also be internal, being on the inside of the funnel of the CRT.

-Color CRT displays in television sets and computer monitors often have a built-in degaussing (demagnetizing) coil mounted around the perimeter of the CRT face.
+Color CRT displays in TV sets and computer monitors often have a built-in degaussing (demagnetizing) coil mounted around the perimeter of the CRT face.
 Upon power-up of the CRT display, the degaussing circuit produces a brief, alternating current through the coil which fades to zero over a few seconds, producing a decaying alternating magnetic field from the coil.
 This degaussing field is strong enough to remove shadow mask magnetization in most cases, maintaining color purity.
 In unusual cases of strong magnetization where the internal degaussing field is not sufficient, the shadow mask may be degaussed externally with a stronger portable degausser or demagnetizer.
 However, an excessively strong magnetic field, whether alternating or constant, may mechanically deform (bend) the shadow mask, causing a permanent color distortion on the display which looks very similar to a magnetization effect.